Mubashwer/git-mob/README.md

 You can attribute a git commit to more than one author by adding one or more `Co-authored-by` trailers to the commit's message.
 Co-authored commits are visible on GitHub.
 For more information, see [here](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors).

-This CLI app will help you add them automatically and also help you store and manage co-authors for pair/mob programming sessions.
+This CLI tool will help you add them automatically and also help you store and manage co-authors for pair/mob programming sessions.

 ## Features